eclipse-opensmartclide/smartclide-deployment-extension/README.md

-# smartclide-deployment-extension
+# smartclide
-The example of how to build the Theia-based applications with the smartclide-deployment-extension.
+The example of how to build the Theia-based applications with the smartclide.

 ## Getting started